 Harvard scientists followed more than 100,000 people for more than 14 years to study the effects of daily consumption of whole grains.
 The found that a small bowl of porridge every morning could be the key to a long and healthy life.
 For anyone keyed into the news cycle, it’s no surprise that whole grains reduce your risk of dying from heart disease.
 People who ate the most whole grains on a daily basis—things like breakfast porridge, brown rice, quinoa, and so on—seem to have protections against a number of common illnesses, particularly heart disease.
 For each ounce of whole grains you eat per day, according to the report, your risk of death by heart disease goes down by 9 per cent.

 Your body, which is more than 70 percent water, wakes up parched.
-Choose a morning glass of water—you’re supposed to end up drinking 8 glasses a day, so a tall one in the morning gives you a jump.
+Choose a morning glass of water—you’re supposed to end up drinking 8 glasses a day, so a tall one in the morning gives you a jump (check out some stylish water bottles that’ll help you stay hydrated throughout the day).
 What’s more, the human body tends to mistake thirst for hunger, so hydrating properly can keep you from over-eating.
 Try a glass of warm water with a slice of lemon, or herbal tea.
 Next to that, unsweetened tea, coffee, and a moderate amount of juice (no more than 6 ounces) are fine—just remember to go easy on the caffeine.
 Coffee is best with food, helping your metabolism ramp up steadily.

 That plain white-flour bagel will leave you hungry an hour later, but protein can help you feel fuller longer.
 Eaten in moderation, eggs are ideal option: plenty of protein, plus essential vitamins and minerals (egg whites reduce the fat and cholesterol, though yolks are a source of vitamin D).
 Pack a healthy shake with low-fat milk and protein powder, or drop a handful of chia seeds on top of your oatmeal.